OctoPrint/OctoPrint-Slic3r/README.md

   ![Screenshot](http://imgur.com/Qa2Dgv7.png)

+5. If you get an out of memory error it's because Raspberry Pi doesn't have enough swap memory to build Slic3r by default.
+You will need to increase the swap size.
+To do this, run `sudo nano /etc/dphys-swapfile` and set `CONF_SWAPSIZE=1000` then save and reboot.
+After reboot, run `free -h` and confirm that total swap size is around 1000MB.

-5. Execute OctoPrint and go to Settings (or restart when you are asked after installing the plugin).
+6. Execute OctoPrint and go to Settings (or restart when you are asked after installing the plugin).
 Slic3r should appear in Plugins list:

   ![Screenshot](http://i.imgur.com/44yDsJ6.png)

-6. In 'General', you should put the following path for the executable (supposing the execution of the script, the path would be /home/pi/Slic3r/slic3r.pl). <b>Note: If running in Windows, write the path to slic3r-console</b>:
+7. In 'General', you should put the following path for the executable (supposing the execution of the script, the path would be /home/pi/Slic3r/slic3r.pl). <b>Note: If running in Windows, write the path to slic3r-console</b>:

   ![Screenshot](http://i.imgur.com/1ckQCgL.png)

-7. Before importing the profile, you have to export a file with the Slic3r's configuration.
+8. Before importing the profile, you have to export a file with the Slic3r's configuration.
 For that purpose, open Slic3r, and select File-> Export Config...

   ![Screenshot](http://i.imgur.com/41XFyEI.png)

-8. Save the file with the desired name (e.g. config.ini):
+9. Save the file with the desired name (e.g. config.ini):

   ![Screenshot](http://imgur.com/YzfqRXM.png)

-9. Once done, in 'Profiles' click 'Import Profile...' button:
+10. Once done, in 'Profiles' click 'Import Profile...' button:

   ![Screenshot](http://imgur.com/HkbO1G8.png)

-10. Click on 'Browse...' and search for the profile.
+11. Click on 'Browse...' and search for the profile.
 Once done, save with the name and identifier wished by clicking 'Confirm':

   ![Screenshot](http://i.imgur.com/7NJmJK3.png)

-11. Click 'Save' to confirm Slic3r settings:
+12. Click 'Save' to confirm Slic3r settings:

   ![Screenshot](http://imgur.com/HkbO1G8.png)

-12. Now you can slice your stl files:
+13. Now you can slice your stl files:

   ![Screenshot](http://i.imgur.com/AC1g0un.png)